guibranco/BancosBrasileiros/README.en.md

 - **FEBRABAN** - Federação Brasileira de Bancos (regulatory authority)
 - **CNPJ** - Cadastro Nacional de Pessoa Juridica (like ENI or VAT number, each company has it owns)

-This list contains 254 registered banks in the following formats and information available:
+This list contains more than 255 registered banks in the following formats and information available:

 - **T-SQL**
   - Bank code - FEBRABAN / BCB